Children and separation

 - When should it be done?

-At a time when you are most vulnerable and unsure of yourself, you have a most difficult task to accomplish: you have to tell your children that you are separating.
-You know your children will be hurt, worried, confused and angry, and it's the last thing you want for them but it has to be done, and you will want to do it in the way that will create the least pain.
+At a time when you are vulnerable and unsure of yourself, you have to tell your children that you are separating and their lives are going to change.
+You don’t want to cause them distress, and you will want to do it in the way that will create the least pain.

-How your children react to your separation and adjust to it will depend upon several things:
+Separation is stressful for children and how your children react and adjust to it will depend upon several things:

 - the age and stage of development of the children